Updated August 13th, 2019

-Even so, most home sellers agree that forking over the standard 6% commission at the end of the sale is still a pretty hard pill to swallow.
+Despite the immense value real estate agents bring to the table, most home sellers agree that forking over the standard 6% commission at the end of the sale is still a pretty hard pill to swallow.

-While you don’t have much control over about half of that commission (sellers will likely have to pay a buyer’s agent about 2-3% no matter what), it is possible to negotiate rates with listing agents in order to boost your margins on the sale.
+While you don’t have much control over about half of that commission (sellers will likely have to pay a buyer’s agent about 2-3% no matter what), it is possible to negotiate rates with listing agents to boost your margins on the sale.

 Possible, but not necessarily easy.